textpattern/textpattern.github.io/administration/preferences-panel.md

 The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the [Images](/home/www/zendstudio/dokuwiki/bin/doku.php?id=images_panel) panel.
-By default this is “images”, and you only need to change this if you have renamed and/or moved this directory.
+By default this is "images", and you only need to change this if you have renamed and/or moved this directory.

 ##### File directory path {#file_directory_path}